atareao/expulsabot/README.md

 atareao/expulsabot:amd64
 ```

 Also you can use the `docker-compose.yml`.
-This is for using with Traefik, but must be work anyway.
+This is for using with Traefik, but must be work without it anyway.

 <!-- end installing -->